-The best thing about Professor Fizzwizzle, like all great puzzle games, is the cleverness of puzzles.
-Since you (the professor) cannot jump, you have to carefully plot each move, lest you may accidentally trap yourself between crates or barrels, fall down, or otherwise cannot reach the exit transporter.
-Most puzzles require you to ingeniously move crates or roll barrels into the right position to create paths or press buttons to option gates, and use various gadgets such as magnets (which stick to metal things, such as elevators, metal crates, and gates) and ice guns (which freeze robots and crates so you can slide them over sand) at the right time.
-Timing is also important: for example, on many levels you need to roll barrels into the trampoline (that bounces them back) and stop them at the right time.
-You can walk on barrels, slide on icy surfaces, and climb ladders.
+The best thing about Professor Fizzwizzle, like all great puzzle games, is the cleverness of the puzzles.
+Since you (the professor) cannot jump, you have to carefully plot each move, lest you accidentally trap yourself between crates or barrels, fall down, or otherwise shut yourself out from the exit transporter.
+Most puzzles require you to ingeniously move crates or roll barrels into the right position to create paths or press buttons to toggle gates, and use various gadgets such as magnets and ice guns at the right time.
+Timing is indeed important: for example, in many levels you need to roll barrels into a trampoline and stop them at the right time.

-Professor Fizzwizzle is a difficult game, but fortunately it is very user-friendly and forgiving.
-You can retry each level as many times as you want, and many "hint boxes" explain key gameplay concepts gradually.
-The game also has no time limit, so you can spend as much time as you want.
-Best of all, you can see the solution for each level if you really can't figure it out - every time I use this option, I can't help but feel amazed at the ingenuity of the designer :) The first twenty levels are so are "tutorial levels" in which you will learn about one or two game concepts at a time.
-There are also easy levels for kids, making the total of 230 levels in the game.
-If these are not enough, you can design your own levels with the included level editor.
+Professor Fizzwizzle is a difficult game, but fortunately very user-friendly and forgiving with infinite retries and a gradual progression.
+Best of all, you can see the solution for each level if you really can't figure it out – every time I use this option, I can't help but feel amazed at the ingenuity of the designer :) Aside from the main ones, and the tutorial, there are also easy levels for kids, making the total of 230.
+If these are not enough, you can design your own with the included level editor.